zzattack/xbox-cpu-interposer/guide.md

 ## Intermediate checks
 At this point clearly the Xbox cannot boot, but there are a few things we should verify to ensure we're good to carry on.
+Briefly remove the GPU heat shielding tape from both sides of the board before performing these measurements.

 On the interposer, measure the following using a digital multimeter:
  - VCORE --> reading should start at ~50 ohms, then continues to rise indefinitely